simpsot/ChildCareConnectDotNet/replit.md

 To publish the application, click the "Deploy" button in Replit.

 ## Recent Changes

+### Extended Demographics for Clients (Dec 3, 2024)
+- Added comprehensive demographic fields to Client model: Date of Birth, Gender, Race/Ethnicity, Nationality, Citizenship Status
+- Added phone number field with type selector (Mobile/Main) with auto-formatting as (XXX) XXX-XXXX
+- Added Social Security Number field with AES-256 encryption in database storage
+- Created EncryptionService for SSN encryption/decryption and phone number formatting
+- Updated AddClient.razor form with new demographic section and contact information section
+- Implemented show/hide toggle for SSN field on form for privacy
+- Updated ClientService to encrypt SSN on create and update operations
+- All demographic fields are optional except for family name and primary contact

 ### Household Member Management (Dec 3, 2024)
 - Upgraded from .NET 8 to .NET 9.0.302